wellbyt3/audit-process/README.md

 The other factor is time.
 Setting up my own environment is great for understanding how state gets initialized, but it can also eat up hours.
 If the deployment is too complex, it’s sometimes just not worth it.

 ## Part 3: Manual Review
-Now that I've got a high-level overview of the system, I know how I'm going to want to approach the first pass of my manual review.
+With a high-level system overview loaded up, it's time to start the line by line manual review.

+Here are some general tips for manually reviewing code:
+    1. Audit in layers, top-down
+    2. When there's a lot of math, convert the code to formulas on paper.
+    3. When timelines exists, draw them on paper.

 ### Happy Pass